High School Principal Liza Sejkora Apologizes For Suggesting Kobe Bryant Deserved To Die

 Perhaps ironically, just last year Sejkora had taught the staff, and the students, at her school about how one poorly-thought-out post on social media can ruin lives and careers.

-Whether or not Sejkor’a career will be jeopardized because of the post remains to be seen, but indications seem to be that her superiors want to put this matter in the rear-view mirror.
-Superintendent Jeff Snell said that Sejkor’a post “did not meet that standard” that he expects of his staff and students, but that he would support Sejkora in rebuilding trust within the community after she apologized.
+Whether or not Sejkora’s career will be jeopardized because of the post remains to be seen, but indications seem to be that her superiors want to put this matter in the rear-view mirror.
+Superintendent Jeff Snell said that Sejkora’s post “did not meet that standard” that he expects of his staff and students, but that he would support Sejkora in rebuilding trust within the community after she apologized.

 At least one of her students isn’t accepting her apology.